 The load generator installation includes a setup verification utility, verify generator, that checks the load generator setup on your Linux machine.
 The verification utility checks environment variables and your startup scripts (/etc/csh.cshrc, \${HOME}/.cshrc or /etc/profile, \${HOME}/.profile) to verify that they are set up correctly.

 It is strongly recommended that you run verify_generator after installing the load generator, before attempting to invoke the load generator.
-For details on how to run the verify_generator utility, see "Run verify_generator" on the next page.
+For details on how to run the verify_generator utility, see Run verify_generator.

 The verify_generator utility checks the following: